NishantTharani/tinyniSh/README.md

 # tinyniSh
-`tinyniSh` is a simple shell program written in C. It supports:
+`tinyniSh` is a simple shell program written in C.